-- If the dust spot is dark in color, click the [►] button, and if the dust spot is light in color, click the [○ ►] button. - When you move the cursor over the image, the dust erasure range appears as [O]. - Place the dust spot to be erased within the [○] and click.
+- If the dust spot is dark in color, click the [♠►] button, and if the dust spot is light in color, click the [♠►] button. - When you move the cursor over the image, the dust erasure range appears as [○]. - Place the dust spot to be erased within the [○] and click.

-- → The dust spot within the [○] is erased. - Click on another part of the image to continue erasing dust spots in the image. - To erase dust in another part of the image, click the button clicked in step 4 again to cancel dust erasure processing and perform the operation again from step 3. - When the dust spot cannot be erased, [\infty] is displayed.

-→ The [🖳] mark (p.128) is displayed on an image from which dust spots have been erased.
+- → The dust spot within the [○] is erased. - Click on another part of the image to continue erasing dust spots in the image. - To erase dust in another part of the image, click the button clicked in step 4 again to cancel dust erasure processing and perform the operation again from step 3. - When the dust spot cannot be erased, [N] is displayed. - Click the [OK] button to return to the main window. - → The [] mark (p.126) is displayed on the image from which dust spots have been erased.

-- Click several times when dust spots are not erased completely Where unwanted dust spots are not erased even after performing step 5 once, they may be erased completely when you click several times - Mainly spots of dust can be erased with the repair function Spots of dust can be erased with the repair function.
+- Click several times when dust spots are not erased completely Where unwanted dust spots are not erased even after performing step 5 once, they may be erased completely when you click several times. - Mainly spots of dust can be erased with the repair function Spots of dust can be erased with the repair function.
 You may be unable to erase lines of dust.
 In this case, use the copy stamp function (p.77). - The dust-erased image can be reverted to its original condition at any time